vince-riv/argo-diff/README.md

 - If there's a problem, and the diff comment needs to be regenerated, an admin must redeliver the webhook event associated with the PR.
 In the future, argo-diff may be re-initated by a comment on the PR.
-- When many Argo applications are served by a single repository, performance is slow.
-Manifests for each Argo application are fetched sequentially, so this could result in argo-diff statuses and/or comments taking minutes to complete.
+- When many Argo applications are served by a single repository, performance may be slow.
+Manifests for eac Argo application are fetched sequentially, so this could result in argo-diff statuses and/or comments taking minutes to complete.
+- There is not concurrency logic.
+So if multiple webhooks are received nearly in parallel (due to delayed webhook notifications and/or successive git push's), comment output on tThere is not concurrency logic.
+So if multiple webhooks are received nearly in parallel (due to delayed webhook notifications and/or successive git push's), comment output on the PR may be unreliable.

 ## Running locally